FlatFilers/csvjson-app/README.md

 - [JSON to CSV](https://www.csvjson.com/json2csv): Convert JSON to CSV format (Excel).
 - [SQL to JSON](https://www.csvjson.com/sql2json): Convert SQL (CREATE TABLE and INSERT INTO statements) to JSON format.
 - [JSON Validator](https://csvjson.com/json_validator): Cerifies that your JavaScript Object Notation adheres to the JSON specification.
 - [JSON Beautifier](https://www.csvjson.com/json_beautifier): Format and make beautiful JSON.
-Convert it to Javascript code (drop quotes on keys).
+Convert it to JavaScript code (drop quotes on keys).
 - [Data Janitor](https://www.csvjson.com/datajanitor): Online tool for Excel and Google Sheets data cleaning and transformation using user-written JavaScript.
 - More to come...